 Configure your Webhook in SSA

 You could go ahead and fill in the other fields for your Webhook right now.
 At this time you could also copy the Token, which you’ll need for the next step.
-When you’re done feel free to Save the Webhook
+Save the Webhook.

-- An optional name for you to help keep track of your webhooks and where they’re being used.
+- Name: An optional name for you to help keep track of your webhooks.

-- Select which actions should trigger this webhook
+- Trigger: Select which actions should trigger this webhook

 Finish Setting Up Webhook in Zapier